 Mississippi River Corridor Critical Area

 The Mississippi River Corridor in the metro area was designated a State Critical Area in 1976 by Executive Order.
-For more than 30 years the Critical Area has provided a framework of state law, implemented through local plans and ordinances, to protect the Mississippi River's natural, cultural and scenic qualities, while allowing for appropriate economic development within the corridor boundaries.
+For more than 40 years the Mississippi River Corridor Critical Area (MRCCA) has provided a framework of state law, implemented through local plans and ordinances, to protect the Mississippi River's natural, cultural and scenic qualities, while allowing for appropriate economic development within the corridor boundaries.
 In 1988, the Mississippi National River and Recreation Area - a unit of the National Park Sevice was established with the same boundary as MRCCA.

 In 2009 FMR worked with key legislators and other stakeholders to pass new Critical Area Reform legislation.
 The new law (Minn.
 Statutes §116G.15) directs the Minnesota Department of Natural Resources (DNR) to update the standards and guidelines for the critical area through state rulemaking.

-FMR has been actively participating in the DNR rulemaking process since it began in early 2010.
-Along the way, our staff participated in stakeholder meetings, conducted extensive research and mapping work, submitted numerous comment letters, and organized shared communication with citizens and allied groups.
+FMR was an active participant in the DNR rulemaking process between 2010 and 2016.
+Along the way, our staff, board and advocates participated in stakeholder meetings, conducted extensive research and mapping work, submitted numerous comment letters, and organized shared communication with community members and allied groups.